luigiberrettini/NLog.Targets.Syslog/README.md

   * `server` - IP or hostname of the Syslog server (default: `127.0.0.1`)
   * `port` - port the Syslog server is listening on (default: `514`)
   * `reconnectInterval` - the time interval, in milliseconds, after which a connection is retried (default: `500`)
-  * `connectionCheckTimeout` - the time, in microseconds, to wait for a response when checking the UDP socket connection status (default: `500000`; `0` means the only check performed is `UdpClient and inner socket != null`)
 * `tcp` - settings related to TCP:
   * `server` - IP or hostname of the Syslog server (default: `127.0.0.1`)
   * `port` - port the Syslog server is listening on (default: `514`)